envico801/reactjs-interview-questions/README.md

 Greetings, code wanderers!
 Welcome to this dazzling deck of [Reactjs interview questions](https://github.com/sudheerj/reactjs-interview-questions), originally crafted by the coding maestro [Sudheer Jonna](https://twitter.com/SudheerJonna).
 A round of applause 👏 for Sudheer and [the brilliant minds (contributors)](https://github.com/sudheerj/reactjs-interview-questions/graphs/contributors) who've sprinkled their coding magic to improve this repository.

-### Anki Adaptation Magic ✨
+### Anki Adaptation Sorcery 🧙‍♂️

-Behold, the [Anki-adapted version](https://github.com/envico801/reactjs-interview-questions)!
-My goal is to preserve the charm of the original questions while juggling some formatting quirks. *Yes, there might be a bit of indentation errors thanks to a [script I summoned](https://github.com/envico801/obsidian-to-anki-card-converter)*, but fear not 🧙‍♂️ – the questions retain 100% of their original glory.
+A mystical conversion preserves the essence of the original questions, with just a few formatting runes gone awry.
+Fear not, for though a rogue [spell (script)](https://github.com/envico801/obsidian-to-anki-card-converter) may have left some indentations crooked, the wisdom within remains untouched!

+But wait, there’s more to explore on your journey:

+- 🔮 **JavaScript Interview Questions & Answers** – [ankiweb (deck)](https://ankiweb.net/shared/info/1035695037) – [GitHub Repository](https://github.com/envico801/javascript-interview-questions)
+- 🧬 **Anki JavaScript Regular Expressions** – ankiweb (deck) **(upload pending)** – [GitHub Repository](https://github.com/envico801/anki-javascript-regular-expressions)
+- 🛡️ **Anki OWASP Top 10** – ankiweb (deck) **(upload pending)** – [GitHub Repository](https://github.com/envico801/anki-owasp-top-10)

+The magical journey never ends!
+Dive into these sacred tomes to unlock new realms of coding prowess.

-### Quest for Perfection 🚀
+### 🧪 Quest for Perfection

 Some might say perfection is a journey, not a destination.
 In our case, these questions could be jazzed up for easier learning.
 Picture this: the first question transformed into a symphony of 2 or 3 sub-questions.
 Alas, as the harbinger of fresh changes, keeping track of when to split or modify questions is akin to herding caffeinated cats. 🐱